 PHYS 310.
 OPTICS.
 A study of electromagnetic waves.
 Topics covered include the Maxwell equations, geometric optics, interference, diffraction, polarization, coherence, holography, and topics from nonlinear optics.
 Prerequisites: Physics 305 or Electrical Engineering 304.

-Spring semester only, alternate years, three hours.
+Spring semester, alternate years, three hours.

 PHYS 321.
 RADIATION LABORATORY.
 An experimental study of the detection and characteristics of alpha, beta, gamma, and neutron radiation.
 One lecture and one lab per week.
-Physics 321 is designed to fulfill the requirements for a Speaking Intensive (SI) and Information Literacy (IL) course in the Physics major.
-Prerequisite: 234 or consent of the department Spring semester only, alternate years, three hours..
+This course is designated Speaking Intensive (SI) and Information Literacy (IL).
+Prerequisite: 234 or consent of the department.

+Spring semester, alternate years, three hours.

 PHYS 340.
 THERMODYNAMICS AND STATISTICAL MECHANICS.
 A study of thermodynamics and statistical mechanics that includes topics such as heat and work; ideal gases; equipartition of energy, entropy, Boltzmann, Fermi-Dirac, and Bose-Einstein distributions; and applications to heat engines, refrigeration, chemical equilibrium, phase transitions, blackbody radiation, and properties of solids.
-Prerequisites: Physics 234, and 242, or permission of the instructor.
-Fall semester only, alternate years, three hours.
+Prerequisites: Physics 234 and 242, or permission of the instructor.

+Fall semester, alternate years, three hours.

 PHYS 360.
 INDEPENDENT STUDY.
 An opportunity for independent study of specialized topics in physics.
 Junior standing, permission of the department, and a faculty sponsor are required.
-Semester course, one, two, or three hours.

 PHYS 370.
 INDEPENDENT RESEARCH.
 An opportunity to conduct supervised research in physics.
 Junior standing, permission of the department, and a faculty sponsor are required.
-Semester course, one, two or three hours.

 PHYS 390.
 STUDIES IN PHYSICS.
 Examination of different areas in the field of physics not offered by regular course work.
 Subject matter varies each semester.
+Three hours.